vegardbb/hrap/docs/README.md

 # Future implementation plans (tentative)

+ * **High priority**: Support both parameter interface on http.request (I forgot that it also accepts a single options object)
  * Response header property getter, properly secured against prototype leaks (will involve a breaking change with the data interface of the resolver parameter)
  * Better encoding support (i.e. handle multi-byte characters)
  * Support for multi-part form data (the kind that you cannot simply jam into the URL)